(Online Course) GS Concepts : Stage in the Evolution of Indian Culture

 In the Kushana Age, Buddhism in its new form spread rapidly to many countries beyond the borders of India to Tibet, China, Burma and Japan.
 Mahayanism is called the northern school of Buddhism and Sanskrit is the vehicle of its literature.
 To distinguish it from the old or Himayan Buddhism which is called the southern school has Pali as the medium of its sacred texts.

-The main theme of the Gandhara School of Sculpture was the form of Buddhism, and its most important contribution was the evolution of an image of the Buddha.
+The main theme of the Gandhara School of Sculpture was the form of Buddhism, and

-THE GUPTA AGE
+THE GUPTA AGE

 The Gupta Age is described as the Golden Age of Indian History.
 The Gupta period really marks as spoch as it gave an impetus to the revival of national spirit which manifested itself in almost every aspect of the life of the nation.
 In the sphere of religion, the activities of the national spirit found expression in an era of the Brahmanical revival.
 But the Gupta period is conspicuously free from any trace of religious tyranny, intolerance and persecution.
 It was in the Gupta period that India entered her most glorious phase of cultural expansion.